 - You are not familiar with the Companies House filing requirements.

-- Company director have financial difficulties (including bankruptcy).
+- A company director has financial difficulties (including bankruptcy).

 - Your accounts were delayed or lost in the post.

-- Your director lives or were travelling overseas.
+- Your director lives or was travelling overseas.

 - Another director is responsible for preparing the accounts.